MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantPreAuthSettings.md

 Set-SPOTenantPreAuthSettings -Add -Type Allow -IncludedApps "00000000-0000-0000-0000-000000000000,11111111-1111-1111-1111-111111111111"
 ```
-This example disables pre auth for the tenant overall and adds a setting that allows 2 apps continue using pre auth for all features, while the rest of the apps and features are denied from using pre auth.
+This example disables pre auth for the tenant overall and adds a setting that allows two apps continue using pre auth for all features, while the rest of the apps and features are denied from using pre auth.

 > [!NOTE]
 > This example relies on the default values for the `-ExcludedApps`, `-IncludedFeatures`, or `-ExcludedFeatures` parameters.
-So the following would be an equivalent command, where the empty quotes say that all other apps and features are included for the setting.
+The following would be an equivalent command, where empty quotes for -ExcludedApps mean that the rest of the apps are excluded from the setting and empty quotes for both -IncludedFeatures and -ExcludedFeatures mean that all features are included for the setting.
+>  ```
->  `Set-SPOTenantPreAuthSettings -Add -Type Allow -IncludedApps "00000000-0000-0000-0000-000000000000,11111111-1111-1111-1111-111111111111" -ExcludedApps "" -IncludedFeatures "" -ExcludedFeatures ""`
+> Set-SPOTenantPreAuthSettings -Add -Type Allow -IncludedApps "00000000-0000-0000-0000-000000000000,11111111-1111-1111-1111-111111111111" -ExcludedApps "" -IncludedFeatures "" -ExcludedFeatures ""
+>  ```

 ### Example 2
 ```powershell